gosexy/gosexy.org/markdown/db/item.md

 ## Tips and tricks

-Castings and conversions could be tricky with `interface{}`s, these packages may be useful.
+Castings and conversions with `interface{}` could be very tricky, take a look at those packages:

 * [menteslibres.net/gosexy/dig][1] For quick access to nested values.
 * [menteslibres.net/gosexy/to][2] For adventurous value conversions.